JoinColony/colonyJS/sdk/packages/colony-example/README.md

 Move to your working directory and unpack the [colony-starter](/packages/colony-starter) package:

 ```
-colony build colony-starter-extended
+colony build colony-example
 ```

-Alternatively, you can use [npx](https://www.npmjs.com/package/npx) and kickstart the `colony-starter-extended` package in one line without having to globally install the [colony-cli](../colony-cli) package:
+Alternatively, you can use [npx](https://www.npmjs.com/package/npx) and kickstart the `colony-example` package in one line without having to globally install the [colony-cli](../colony-cli) package:

 ```
-npx -p @colony/colony-cli colony build colony-starter-extended
+npx -p @colony/colony-cli colony build colony-example
 ```

 ### Step 3